 Begin with the most fundamental problem.
 The Court invokes what it calls the "Bracker balancing" test with no more appreciation of that decision's history and context than it displays in its initial suggestion that the usual rules of preemption apply to Tribes.
 The Court tells us nothing about Bracker itself, its reasoning, or its limits.
-Perhaps understandably so, for Bracker never purported to claim for this Court the raw power to "balance" away tribal sovereignty in favor of state criminal jurisdiction over crimes by or against tribal members-let alone ordain a wholly different set of jurisdictional rules than Congress already has.
+Perhaps understandably so, for Bracker never purported to claim for this Court the raw power to "balance" away tribal sovereignty in favor of state criminal jurisdiction over crimes by or against tribal members let alone ordain a wholly different set of jurisdictional rules than Congress already has.

 Bracker involved a relatively minor civil dispute.
 Arizona sought to tax vehicles used by the White Mountain Apache Tribe in logging operations on tribal lands.
-See Bracker, 448 U.S. at 138-140, 100 S.Ct.
-2578.
-The Tribe opposed the effort, pointing to a federal law that regulated tribal logging but did not say anything about preempting the State's vehicle tax.
-See id., at 141, 145, 100 S.Ct.
-2578.
+The Tribe opposed the effort, pointing to a federal law that regulated tribal logging but did not say anything about preempting the State's vehicle tax..
 The Court began by recognizing that the usual rules of preemption are not "properly applied" to Tribes.
-Id., at 143, 100 S.Ct.
-2578.
-Instead, the Court started with the traditional "backdrop" presumption that States lack jurisdiction in Indian country.
-Ibid.
+Instead, the Court started with the traditional " 'backdrop' " presumption that States lack jurisdiction in Indian country.
 And the Court explained that any ambiguities about the scope of federal law must be "construed generously" in favor of the Tribes as sovereigns.
-Id., at 143-144, 100 S.Ct.
-2578.
 With these rules in mind, the Court proceeded to turn back the State's tax based on a "particularized inquiry into the nature of the state, federal, and tribal interests at stake."
-Id., at 145, 100 S.Ct.
-2578.
 The Court judged that "traditional notions of [tribal] sovereignty," the federal government's "policy of promoting tribal self-sufficiency," and the rule requiring it to resolve "[a]mbiguities" in favor of the Tribe trumped any competing state interest.
-Id., at 143-144, 151, 100 S.Ct.
-2578.

 Nothing in any of this gets the Court close to where it wishes to go.
-If Arizona \2522 had to proceed against the traditional "backdrop" rule excluding state jurisdiction, Oklahoma must.
+If Arizona had to proceed against the traditional "backdrop" rule excluding state jurisdiction, Oklahoma must.
 And if Arizona could not overcome that backdrop rule because it could not point to clear federal statutory language authorizing its comparatively minor civil tax, it is unfathomable how Oklahoma might overcome that rule here.
 The State has pointed-and can point-to nothing in Congress's work granting it the power to try crimes against tribal members on a tribal reservation.
 In Bracker, the Court found it instructive that Congress had "comprehensive[ly]" regulated "the harvesting of Indian timber," even if it had not spoken directly to the question of vehicle taxes.
-Id., at 145-146, 148, 100 S.Ct.
-2578.
 Here, Congress has not only pervasively regulated criminal jurisdiction in Indian country, it has spoken to the very situation we face: States like Oklahoma may exercise jurisdiction over crimes within tribal boundaries by or against tribal members only with tribal consent.

 The simple truth is Bracker supplies zero authority for this Court's course today.
 If Congress has not always "been specific about the allocation of civil jurisdiction in Indian country," the same can hardly be said about the allocation of criminal authority.
-Cohen 527.
 Congress "has provided a nearly comprehensive set of statutes allocating criminal jurisdiction."
-Ibid.
 In doing so, Congress has already "balanced" competing tribal, state, and federal interests-and its balance demands tribal consent.
 Exactly nothing in Bracker permits us to ignore Congress's directive.